Rechtenbach

-Rechtenbach is a community in the Main-Spessart district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany and a member of the Verwaltungsgemeinschaft (municipal association) of Lohr am Main.
+Rechtenbach is a municipality in the Main-Spessart district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany and a member of the Verwaltungsgemeinschaft (municipal association) of Lohr am Main.
 It has a population of around 1,000.

 Geography

 Location

 Rechtenbach lies in der Würzburg Region in the Spessart (range) west of Lohr am Main.
 The village is located in the valley of the Rechtenbach, a tributary of the Main.
 It is surrounded by forest.

 Subdivision

 The community has two Gemarkungen (traditional rural cadastral area): Rechtenbach and (since January 2014) Rothenberg.
 The latter was an unincorporated area until 2013.

 Until the merger with Rothenberg, the municipal territory was not continuous as it included the village and the separate Weickertshöhe or Weickertswiese, a meadow located on a nearby hill at an altitude of around 500 m.
 In between the two used to be forest that was part of Rothenberg.

 Neighbouring communities

 The municipal territory touches only on the community of Lohr.
 It also borders on two unincorporated areas, Partensteiner Forst and Forst Lohrerstraße.